Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolov8n-add-classes.md

     def forward(self, x):
         """Concatenates and returns predicted bounding boxes and class probabilities."""

-        # x is a list of lenghth 2
+        # x is a list of length 2
-        # Each element is a tuple
+        # Each element is either a tuple or just the decoded features
+        # depending whether it's being exported.
-        # First element of tuple are raw features, second element are detections
+        # First element of tuple are the decoded preds,
+        # second element are feature maps for heatmap visualization

         if isinstance(x[0], tuple):
           preds1 = x[0][0]
           preds2 = x[1][0]
         elif isinstance(x[0], list): # when returned raw outputs
           # The shape is used for stride creation in tasks.py.
-          # Feature maps will have to decoded individually if used as they can't be merged.
+          # Feature maps will have to be decoded individually if used as they can't be merged.
           return [torch.cat((x0, x1), dim=1) for x0, x1 in zip(x[0], x[1])]
         else:
           preds1 = x[0]